Frequently Asked Questions

 The use of KERENDIA is recommended by the American Diabetes Association, the American Association of Clinical Endocrinology, and the Kidney Disease: Improving Global Outcomes (KDIGO) foundation as well as the ADA/KDIGO Consensus Statement for appropriate patients with CKD associated with T2D who are experiencing persistent albuminuria despite maximized doses of ACE/ARB therapy to lower cardiorenal risk.

-ACE=angiotensin-converting enzyme; ADA=American Diabetes Association®; ARB=angiotensin receptor blocker; CKD=chronic kidney disease; T2D=type 2 diabetes.
+ACE=angiotensin-converting enzyme; ADA=American Diabetes Association; ARB=angiotensin receptor blocker; CKD=chronic kidney disease; T2D=type 2 diabetes.

-KERENDIA is indicated to reduce the risk of sustained eGFR decline, end-stage kidney disease, cardiovascular death, non-fatal myocardial infarction, and hospitalization for heart failure in adult patients with chronic kidney disease (CKD) associated with type 2 diabetes (T2D)
+- sustained estimated glomerular filtration rate (eGFR) decline, end-stage kidney disease, cardiovascular death, non-fatal myocardial infarction, and hospitalization for heart failure in adult patients with chronic kidney disease (CKD) associated with type 2 diabetes (T2D) (10mg, 20mg tablets)

 IMPORTANT SAFETY INFORMATION